Who pays if you’re hurt in someone else’s home or yard? Learn how to demand fair injury compensation from a homeowner policy or renter’s insurance.

 Alabama, Maryland, North Carolina, Virginia, and the District of Columbia follow the contributory negligence rule.
 This means if you’re even partially responsible for your injury, you’ll receive no compensation for your claim.

-The remaining states follow the comparative negligence rule.
+The remaining states follow a pure or modified comparative negligence rule.
 In comparative negligence states, your percentage of responsibility for your injury reduces the compensation amount.

 How Much is Your Injury Claim Worth?